 You have to work to address each of these reasons.

 It usually starts with your web site, where potential registrants go to find out about your program.
 It needs to be designed well, better keep it simple and make the content easily digestible.
-This element can greatly influence how potential registrants view your program, contest, awards, etc.
+This element can greatly influence how potential registrants view your awards competition.

 ProTip: Decide what action you want to trigger, start with a verb that motives towards that action, and for optimal results, put that CTA above the fold at the top of the landing page.
 This way you make it more prominent and easy to find which is exactly what you want.